Vibrational Normal Modes and Phonons

 Tip on understanding the indices of \(\mathbf{K}\)

-We have to understand the indexing of the matrix \(\mathbf{K}\) carefully by looking at its physical meaning.
-It is called the force constant matrix because the entries physically mean the \(\alpha\)-component of the induced atomic force acting on atom \(I\) due to the atom \(J\) moving along direction \(\beta\) for one unit.
-This is also why it has four indices: four pieces of information have to be specified before calculating the force.
+We can understand the indices of the matrix \(\mathbf{K}\) by thinking about its physical meaning.
+It is called the force constant matrix because its components describe the \(\alpha\)-component of the force acting on nucleus \(I\) generated by the motion of nucleus \(J\) along direction \(\beta\).

 Tip on writing down \(\mathbf{K}\) as a two-dimensional matrix